 Roasted Tomato & Mozzarella Panini

-Roma tomato, mozzarella, spinach and basil pesto on a piccolo roll.
+Roasted tomatoes, mozzarella, spinach and basil pesto on toasted focaccia

 |Calories 390||Calories from Fat 160|